 1. Double-check that you have the units properly set.
 For example, if you prefer mph or knots but have the Settings to m/s, winds will appear to report at roughly half of what you expect.

-2. Insure that you've oriented the Wind Meter correctly.
+2. Ensure the WINDmeter is oriented correctly.
 The WINDMeter should point into the wind and should be held up as high as possible.
 Holding the device behind you or even beside you can create wind shadowing that results in lower wind speeds being recorded.

 3. Stand in an open, unobstructed area when taking readings.
-Standing next to a building or structure, beneath a tree, etc., could easily result in lower readings.
+Standing next to a building or structure, beneath a tree, etc., could cause variable or inaccurate readings.

 Note: Sometimes the actual wind speed is much less than the perceived wind speed.
-For instance, wind speed is a measurement of how far a given mass of air travels over a given time period.
-So, wind speeds are always averages (even if other anemometer devices claim otherwise).
-It may be that the perceived wind speed is more in line with the wind gust, which is the maximum recorded wind speed over a given period.
+For instance, wind speed is a measurement of how far a mass of air travels over time.
+So, wind speeds are always averages.
+It may be that the perceived wind speed is more in line with the wind gust, which is the maximum recorded wind speed over a time period.